docker-mailserver/docker-mailserver/README.md

 - only config files, no *sql database required
 - mails are stored in `/var/mail/${domain}/${username}`
+- you should use a data volume container for `/var/mail` for data persistence
 - email login are full email address (`username1@my-domain.com`)
 - ssl is strongly recommended
 - user accounts are managed in `./postfix/accounts.cf`